EvgeniiaEshkina/BIO/README.md

 ## Junior Data Scientist

 👩‍🚀 **Dreamer and workaholic**
-Just graduated, on my way to a career in machine learning 🚀
+Just graduated, on my way to a career in data analysis 🚀

 **Connect with me:** jenyaeshka@gmail.com